Jrayes/Simple-Shell/README.md

 # Simple-Shell
-A C shell.
+A C shell with job control.

 # Working with the source
-git clone
+git clone git@github.com:Jrayes/Simple-Shell.git

 # Run